Live a better life by adopting an attitude of gratitude, mindfulness and meditation

 - Social balance.
 You will find it easier to work and get along with others if you practice meditation.

 - Forget the past.
 Many people carry the burden of their past disappointments and hurt for years.
 These feelings can hinder your progress and chances of living a better life.
 But you need to let go.
 Meditation can help you find inner peace and the closure you need to forgive and forget the past.
-When this happens, a ‘huge weight’ will be lifted off your mind, and you will be much happier person.
+When this happens, a ‘huge weight’ will be lifted off your mind, and you will be a much happier person.

 After a few weeks of practicing meditation, you will start observing some amazing changes in your life.
 Inner peace, you will be happy, and willing to help others.
 Situations will hardly make you lose your composure, instead, you will focus on developing solutions.
 Patience is such a gift.
 You will find the strength to be patient in every situation.
 People who had sleeping difficulties, after retraining their minds noticed that they could easily fall asleep because they had no worries.